 You can cancel a device, whether or not it is present.
-This process does not change the contents of the device itself, but cancels the holder's access to MyID and revokes any certificates.
+This process does not change the contents of the device itself, but cancels the holder's access to MyID and revokes any certificates, if it contains any.

 If you want to remove all content from a device, use the Erase Card workflow; see section 5.11, Erasing a device.